-Structural abnormalities on the left side of the heart may also cause pulmonary hypertension.
+Structural abnormalities on the left side of the heart also may cause pulmonary hypertension in babies.
 These abnormalities can include aortic stenosis and mitral stenosis.
 The pulmonary hypertension results from blood backing up into the lungs from the left atrium.

-The board-certified and fellowship-trained specialists at Norton Children’s Heart Institute, affiliated with the University of Louisville, have the experience and skill to diagnose and provide care for pulmonary hypertension.
+Pulmonary hypertension in babies and older children is a serious and complex condition.
+The board-certified and fellowship-trained specialists at Norton Children’s Heart Institute have the experience and skills to diagnose and provide care for pulmonary hypertension.

-The Society of Thoracic Surgeons has ranked Norton Children’s Heart Institute’s pediatric heart care among the best in the region.
-With our network of remote diagnostic and treatment services in Kentucky and Southern Indiana, your child can stay close to home for quality care.
+The Society of Thoracic Surgeons has rated Norton Children’s Heart Institute’s pediatric heart care among the best in the region.
+Norton Children’s has a network of outreach diagnostic and treatment services conveniently located throughout in Kentucky and Southern Indiana.

 Pulmonary hypertension symptoms often include difficulty breathing, which may get worse with exercise or activity.
 Other symptoms can include fainting or weakness when active; chest pain; bluish lips, hands and feet (cyanosis); and being more tired than usual.